-Here, we finally give a rigorous classification up to central charge $24$, with the exception of the possible existence of \emph{fake} copies (see \autoref{sec:results} for a definition) of $\VB$ and $\VB\otimes F$ where $\VB$ is the shorter moonshine module of central charge~$23\shs\sfrac{1}{2}$ constructed in \cite{Hoe95} and $F$ the (Clifford) free-fermion \voa{} of central charge~$\sfrac{1}{2}$.
+Here, we finally give a rigorous classification up to central charge $24$ with the exception of the possible existence of \emph{fake} copies (see \autoref{sec:results} for a definition) of $\VB$ and $\VB\otimes F$ where $\VB$ is the shorter moonshine module of central charge~$23\shs\sfrac{1}{2}$ constructed in \cite{Hoe95} and $F$ the (Clifford) free-fermion \voa{} of central charge~$\sfrac{1}{2}$.

 The classification of the nice, self-dual vertex operator (super)algebras generalises the classification of the positive-definite, integral, unimodular lattices.
 Indeed, each such lattice defines a unique lattice theory, which is even whenever the lattice is and has central charge equal to the rank of the lattice.
 The rank is a non-negative multiple of $8$ in the even case and a positive integer in the odd case.

 Niemeier classified the positive-definite, even, unimodular lattices of rank~$24$ \cite{Nie68,Nie73}, among them the famous Leech lattice $\Lambda$, which gives the densest sphere packing in $24$ dimensions \cite{CKMRV17}.
 There are exactly $24$ such lattices, and that there are so few can be attributed to the fact that they are in a sense governed by said Leech lattice \cite{CPS82,Bor85}.
 In higher ranks, the numbers grow very rapidly and no complete classifications are known.
 For example, there are over a billion lattices in the next higher rank~$32$ \cite{Kin03}.